iotaledger/documentation/getting-started/1.2/the-tangle/messages.md

 ### Message validation

-A message is considered valid, if the following syntactic rules are met:
+A message is considered valid if the following syntactic rules are met:

 - The message size must not exceed 32 KB
 - When parsing the message is complete, there should not be any trailing bytes left that were not parsed